artificially-ai/scala_tutorial/README.md

 A new method, called ```fullName```, was added to the class ```Person.scala``` and is being overridden in the ```Employee``` class, which lies inside the ```Models.scala```
 Have a look at the ```ModelsScript.scala``` for further understanding.

+#### Method Overloading

+- Method overloading does not have a special keyword.
+It works just like in Java.
+So, if have method A(param1, param2) and want to overload it to add an extra parameter.
+  To achieve that, just define a method A(param1, param2, param3) and you are good to go.
+- There is one small thing about method overloading, though: it does not work if the method being overloaded contains default parameters.
+  To confirm this problem, have a look at the ```Models.scala```.
+There I overloaded the 'update' method, which is declared in the ```Person.scala``` class.
+The overloading method is currently commented out.
+Please, remove the comment blocks and try compiling the file.